 A garbage disposal unit is a handy kitchen appliance designed to shred food scraps into small particles and send them down the drain.
 However, if your garbage disposal backs up in the sink, it can be a frustrating and messy issue to deal with.
-In this article, our licensed plumbers at Pomona Valley Plumbing Heating & Air Conditioning discuss common causes of garbage disposal backups in the sink and steps to troubleshooting and fixing the problem.
+In this article, our licensed plumbers at Orange County Plumbing Heating & Air Conditioning discuss common causes of garbage disposal backups in the sink and steps to troubleshooting and fixing the problem.

 Causes of Garbage Disposal Backups

 - Clogs in the Drain Line: One of the most common reasons for a garbage disposal backup is a clog in the drain line.
 Over time, food particles, grease, and debris can accumulate in the pipes, obstructing the flow of water and causing backups.